kingbbis/customcmd-edited/README.md

-# customcmd-edited
-not customcmd because it is edited
 rules:
 Only run the customcmd.bat file only and do not delete the file forders.
 This ia a question type, it will open other file for the right, wrong and redo screen.